by John Blanton. Edgar

 The beautiful chaos of Haiti weeps into everything, especially at Port-au-Prince’s Hotel Oloffson, where a friend advised I stay on my trip there this past summer.
 It had to be the Oloffson, my friend said, because they have the greatest hotel band in the history of owner-fronted hotel bands.
-Led by proprietor Richard Morse, RAM plays mizik rasin, a form that brings influences from Haitian voodoo and folklore together with rock and roll.
-But this encyclopedic description fails to convey the sensory overload I experienced on that steamy first evening on the island, which happened to be a Thursday, the night of the band’s standing, weekly gig.
+Led by proprietor Richard Morse, RAM plays mizik rasin, a form that brings influences from Haitian Vodou and folklore together with rock and roll.
+But this encyclopedic description fails to convey the beautiful chaos that captured me on my steamy first night on the island, which happened to be a Thursday, the night of the band’s standing, weekly gig.

 RM: She started working with Harold Courlander, who was an anthropologist and writer.
 He wrote The Drum and the Hoe and another called the Bordeaux Narratives, and he used to come to the Oloffson, so I met him here when he was a guest.
 I didn’t know who he was, but one day I looked at mom’s album and saw “Produced by Harold Courlander.”
 And the record was for Folkways, which became Smithsonian Folkways.
 The first record mom made was on Ansonia, and the second was on Folkways.
 Smithsonian rereleased both of them as a CD in 2007.
 The actual albums are in the Lincoln Center Library and I went to listen to them one time.
 I went and looked them up, to see if it was true that they were there, and I listened and cried, because she’s such a moving singer and I’d never heard the records.
 I would hear her perform when I was a kid, because she had that dance center, and they would do shows, and so I would be hearing it growing up in Connecticut where my dad was teaching at Yale, but I didn’t really know what it was, just that it was my mom’s stuff.
 She was teaching the folklore to suburban kids, maybe a few black Americans, but mostly suburban kids, and every once in a while she would bring her dance troupe from Haiti and I’d see them perform.